Status and Distribution

 A few similarly-sized Gelechiid species (see below) have this combination of dark forewing and whitish yellow tornal and costal spots.
 The colouration of the labial palps are one of the more useful features to aid determination.
 Outside the main flight period, Eulamprotes immaculatella will need to be considered and dissection may be necessary.

 Eulamprotes atrella - lp segments 1, 2 and 3 obviously ochreous with the lower edge in segment 3 narrowly fuscous (blackish brown).
-Forewing has apical quarter with a purple sheen.
+Forewing has apical quarter with a purple sheen in fresh specimens.

 Eulamprotes immaculatella - lp segment 1 dark fuscous and segment 2 greyish white above and on sides, dark fuscous below.
 Slightly smaller species with diffuse or absent (particularly if worn) paler forewing markings.